 Such spatulas really come in handy while fixing or adding icing, whipped cream and sometimes during an ice cream photoshoot.
 Use it to even the icing and сover unnecessary gaps on the cake.

 Food styling tool you need: Silicone Spatula

 Many commercial food tricks also involve using a number of squeeze bottles with openings of various sizes.
 They will assist in dealing with sauces for all types of dishes.

 With these bottles, you will squeeze out just the right amount of sauce, which is sometimes difficult to achieve using pitchers or spoons.

 Don’t expect to take an amazing food shot from the first try – mastering food photography tricks takes years of practice.
-However, nowadays, all you need to start a career of a food photographer is to take your smartphone and start shooting.
+There are many factors to keep in mind as they can be critical for getting good food photography.

 Bright light = 100-400

 Very low light = 1600-6400